MyNameIsPHP/faceprecision/faceprecision/face_analysis/mask_detection/README.md

-# Multi-task Learning & Transfer Learning for Age & Gender Classification
+# Attention Mechanism & Spatial Transformer for Mask Detection

-This repository contains code for building a multi-task learning model that performs age and gender classification using deep learning techniques.
-The model is trained on facial images and utilizes transfer learning with a pre-trained ResNet50 architecture.
+This repository contains code for building a task learning model that performs mask classification apply attention mechanism and spatial attention techniques.
+The model is trained on facial images and utilizes using CNN architecture with attention mechanism and spatial attention.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1P36CQtWgpDYprzvIdHTw1UWtOoQwYBkE?usp=sharing)